How to get rid of fleas on your cat or dog

 All being well, you will exterminate your flea problem without your pet suffering from a serious health issue.
 But there’s no way of telling how they will react to being infested with fleas, which is why it’s so important that you have pet insurance in place.

-Pet insurance may cover you should your cat or dog need any treatment beyond normal flea medication.
+Pet insurance may cover you should your cat or dog need any treatment beyond normal flea prevention and medication.

 At Purely Pets, we make it easy for pet owners looking to take out pet insurance.
 We know it can be a bit of a minefield with all the different types, which is why we only offer one simple type – Lifetime cover.